Space Utilization Incentive Program (SUIP)

 Description

-This program targets minor capital improvement projects, up to $250,000 each, in support of teaching, research, or administration to improve the utilization of space on campus.
-Space Management staff will partner with academic and administrative units to develop proposals for projects that meet the objectives of the SUIP program.
+This program targets minor capital improvement projects, where the total construction costs are up to $500,000 each, in support of teaching, research, or administration, to improve the utilization of space on campus.
+Space Planning staff will partner with academic and administrative units to develop proposals for projects that meet the objectives of the SUIP program.
 Creative and collaborative solutions that support cross-campus efforts and address long-term space needs will be encouraged.

-SUIP matching funds have a $125,000 maximum per project.
-Proposing unit(s) will be expected to cover at least 50% of the total cost of their proposed project.
-However, proposals for high-impact projects under $15,000 without cost-share will also be considered.
+SUIP matching funds have a $175,000 maximum per project.
+Proposing unit(s) will be expected to cover at least 50% of the total cost of their proposed project, while projects ranging from $350,000-$500,000 would require a larger cost share from the department.
+However, proposals for high-impact projects under $50,000 will also be considered for full funding through SUIP.

 Governance

-The program will be administered by VPAP Space Management staff with oversight provided by the Space Assignments and Capital Improvements Committee (SACI).
+The program will be administered by VPAP Space Planning staff with oversight provided by the Space Assignments and Capital Improvements Committee (SACI).

 Criteria